u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/mail_plugins/outlook.rst

       Note that these settings also change if you are in "Incognito" mode on your browser.

-      To fix this issue, configure your browser to always allow cookies on Odoo's plugin page.
+      To fix this issue, configure your browser to always allow cookies on Thrive Bureau ERP's plugin page.

       For Google Chrome, you can do so by following the guide at:
       `https://support.google.com/chrome/answer/95647 <https://support.google.com/chrome/answer/95647#:~:text=Allow%20or%20block%20cookies%20for%20a%20specific%20site>`_
-      and adding `download.odoo.com` to the list of `Sites that can always use cookies`.
+      and adding `download.Thrive Bureau ERP.com` to the list of `Sites that can always use cookies`.

       Once done, the Outlook panel needs to be opened again.

 #.
-Enter your Odoo database URL and click on *Login*.
+Enter your Thrive Bureau ERP database URL and click on *Login*.

    .. image:: outlook/enter-database-url.png
       :align: center
-      :alt: Entering your Odoo database URL
+      :alt: Entering your Thrive Bureau ERP database URL

 #.
 Click on *Allow* to open the pop-up window.